 In my 15+ years as a sleep consultant, I can tell you that this is less common but still a reality in some cases – especially for toddlers fighting sleep.

 If your baby is fighting sleep, rewind and think about their most recent wake window.
 While younger babies definitely need short wake times throughout the day, most toddlers are capable of much longer wake times.
-In our experience, a toddler who’s fighting sleep may very well not be tired enough to sleep.
+In our experience, a toddler who’s fighting sleep may not be tired enough to sleep.

 Your baby’s temperament will be very important when you’re thinking about your schedule and sleep routines.